abayomipopoola/abayomipopoola/src/pages/blockchain-technology/index.md

 be redeemed for a set amount of gold or silver.

-Because fiat money is not linked to physical reserves, such as a national stockpile of gold or silver, it risks losing value due to inflation or even becoming worthless in the event of hyperinflation—Zimbabwe as a perfect example.
+Because fiat money is not linked to physical reserves, such as a national stockpile of gold or silver, it risks losing value due to inflation or even becoming worthless in the event of hyperinflation--Zimbabwe as a perfect example.

-Although if you created an entire society that is reliant on bitcoin, you’d have massive inequalities, it’s imperative that it forms a counterpart to the existing banking system—that bank on the fiat monetary system.
+Although if you created an entire society that is reliant on bitcoin, you’d have massive inequalities, it’s imperative that it forms a counterpart to the existing banking system--that bank on the fiat monetary system.

-Right now, the banking system has moved to the concept of cashless-society, meaning that every single payment you make goes via a commercial bank—so every single transaction is being monitored and recorded in a database.
+Right now, the banking system has moved to the concept of cashless-society, meaning that every single payment you make goes via a commercial bank--so every single transaction is being monitored and recorded in a database.
 And you’ll always pay some kind of fees to the commercial banks/credit card companies.

 Bitcoin made the cashless society possible without the need for a third-party.